Devil's Reign: Devil's Reign: Moon Knight

 At the Myrmidon, 8-Ball is in his cell mentioning on how he has fought Moon Knight, She-Hulk, Sleepwalker, and Spider-Man and also recalls how he died and was revived by Hood.
 This information he reveals to his cellmate.
 In the cafeteria, 8-Ball is unable to get a seat with the Wrecking Crew, the Enforcers, and the Death-Throws.
 When sitting at a table alone, he is confronted by one inmates.
 He causes 8-Ball some trouble before being fended off by 8-Ball's cellmate who gives a statement that causes the inmate to run.
 8-Ball figures out that his cellmate is Moon Knight who is not sitting with his fellow incarcerated superheroes.
 Moon Knight is informed by 8-Ball that Man Mountain Marko is the "king of the cage".
 Moon Knight then attacks the inmates that he had engraved the moon icon on and advises them to remind him later what names they went by.
 Later on, Moon Knight is grabbed by a Thunderbolts agent who drags him to the showers.
 He is thrown in and confronted by the inmates.
 When the Thunderbolts agent opens the door, Moon Knight comes out having defeated the inmates and that he wants a shot at the title.
 His first bout is against Boomslang who he defeats.
 Bout #3 shows his victory against Mr. Fish.
 Bout #5 has him victorious against Killer Shrike and Cactus.
 Bout #6 is against Massacre where Moon Knight is victorious.
 Then it comes to the title match in Bout #7 against Man Mountain Marko.
-When Man Mountain Marko asks if Moon Knight is ready to die, Moon Knight stated that Raoul Bushman did that first.
-Man Mountain Marko gives Moon Knight a hard time as Moon Knight recalls his Mr. Knight alias meeting Man Mountain Marko's ex-wife Judith Cort and how their daughter has started taking after her father powers and all.
-After that flashback while not wanting Man Mountain Marko to go after his daughter, Moon Knight beats Man Mountain Marko into surrender as he advises him not to go after his ex-wife or his daughter if he gets out as he won't see them again.
-Moon Knight proceeds to induce blindness on Man Mountain Marko as the Thunderbolts agents come in.
+When Marko asks if Moon Knight is ready to die, Moon Knight stated that Raoul Bushman did that first.
+Marko gives Moon Knight a hard time as Moon Knight recalls his Mr. Knight alias meeting Marko's ex-wife Judith Cort and how their daughter has started taking after her father powers and all.
+After that flashback while not wanting Marko to go after his daughter, Moon Knight beats Marko into surrender as he advises him not to go after his ex-wife or his daughter if he gets out as he won't see them again.
+Moon Knight proceeds to induce blindness on Marko as the Thunderbolts agents come in.
 After an altercation, Moon Knight is placed in solitary confinement in chains as 8-Ball mops up outside his cell.
 Moon Knight states that the incarcerated superheroes will go after Mayor Wilson Fisk when they get out.